 The awe-inspiring skyline view of the DMCC Dubai Multi Commodities Center, the world’s largest and richest tax haven, the epicenter of international crime which is tenaciously protected by the government of the United Arab Emirates

-Al-Nowais’ vicissitudes on the global corruption chessboard do not frighten the government of the United Arab Emirates, but they are rather open to this businessman, precisely because of his ties to the industrial leaders of the United Arab Emirates.
-The European Union and the United States, and they widen the doors to him to the most secret and influential areas of power of the Sheikhs of Dubai and Abu Dhabi: in 2006, even amid the legal dispute in which Al-Nowais under investigation in Switzerland, Italy, Germany and the United States, United Arab Emirates regent Mohammed Bin Zayed Al-Nahyan has been appointed head of Khalifa Fund – the investment fund for small and medium-sized businesses of the royal family which bears the name of the regent’s father.
+Al-Nowais’ vicissitudes on the global corruption chessboard did not frighten the government of the United Arab Emirates precisely because of his ties to the industrial leaders of the UAE, the United States and the European Union.
+Instead, these ties increased his access to the most secret and influential areas of power of the Sheikhs of Dubai and Abu Dhabi.
+In 2006, even while Al-Nowais was under legal investigation in Switzerland, Italy, Germany and the United States, United Arab Emirates regent Mohammed Bin Zayed Al-Nahyan appointed him head of the Khalifa Fund, the investment fund for small and medium-sized businesses of the royal family which bears the name of the regent’s father.

 That’s not all.
-The government of the UAE appoints him to the board of directors of the Abu Dhabi Economic Development Council: the body that has absolute power over decisions of the financial, industrial, commercial and military policy of the UAE and its council of the administration, with the exception of Hussein Al-Nowais, only includes members of the royal family.
-Within this organization, Al-Nowais is responsible for making decisions regarding large international investors who are invited to do business in or with the Emirates, and when Mohammed Bin Zayed Al Nahyan has friendly heads of state like the president Pakistani Pervez Musharraf and Prime Minister of the government of Islamabad, Shawkat Aziz meets, Hussain Al Nowais is part of the representative delegation of the State.
+The government of the UAE appointed him to the board of directors of the Abu Dhabi Economic Development Council: the body that has absolute power over decisions of the financial, industrial, commercial and military policy of the UAE and its council of the administration, and which, with the exception of Hussein Al-Nowais, only included members of the royal family.
+Within this organization, Al-Nowais has been responsible for making decisions regarding large international investors who are invited to do business in or with the Emirates.
+When Mohammed Bin Zayed Al Nahyan met friendly heads of state like president of Pakistan, Pervez Musharraf ,and Prime Minister of the government of Islamabad, Shawkat Aziz, Hussain Al Nowais was part of the representative delegation of the State.

-The list of his government positions seems endless: Family Business Council Gulf, Asia Business Council, Arab Business Council of the World Economic Forum, Wilson Center Global Advisory Council (GAC), MENA Infrastructure Fund, ZonesCorp, Etihad Rail, Abu Dhabi Ports Company, KIZAD Khalifa industrial area Abu Dhabi, Abu Dhabi Stock Exchange, Al Dhafra Insurance Company, InvestBank, Abu Dhabi Chamber of Commerce and Industry, United States Arab Chamber of Commerce, Khalifa University of Science, Technology and The research: Almost all the appointments were made by Mohammed Bin Zayed Al-Nahyan, who named him considered one of his most trusted men.
+The list of his government positions seems endless: Family Business Council Gulf, Asia Business Council, Arab Business Council of the World Economic Forum, Wilson Center Global Advisory Council (GAC), MENA Infrastructure Fund, ZonesCorp, Etihad Rail, Abu Dhabi Ports Company, KIZAD Khalifa industrial area Abu Dhabi, Abu Dhabi Stock Exchange, Al Dhafra Insurance Company, InvestBank, Abu Dhabi Chamber of Commerce and Industry, United States Arab Chamber of Commerce, Khalifa University of Science, Technology and Research: Almost all the appointments were made by Mohammed Bin Zayed Al-Nahyan, who considered him one of his most trusted men.

-The position of these two men on corruption is very clear, explains Al Nowais to the Davos World Economic Forum panel on corruption, a session called PACI Vanguard: Al Nowais participates as chairman of the board of his investment Al Nowais and argues that bribery is a real business in business, just like the legitimate one, which is also subject to the laws and rules of supply and demand, which it is essential for business and always has been – and that there is nothing wrong with using it as a method of capitalist competition.
+The position of these two men on corruption is very clear, as Al Nowais explained to the Davos World Economic Forum panel on corruption, PACI Vanguard: Al Nowais participated as chairman of the board of his investment company Al Nowais and argued that bribery is a real force in business, which, like the legitimate deal making side, is also subject to the laws of supply and demand which are essential for business and always have been.
+He argued that there is nothing wrong with using bribery as a method of capitalist competition.